FREE monthly ezine - get the latest ghostly happenings at The Grove! Rest assured, your email address will never be traded, sold or abused! |

 Other than that, the house stands pretty much as it did back in 1861.
 The house is listed on the National Register of Historic Places by the National Parks Service, and has been designated a Recorded Texas Historic Landmark by the Texas Historical Commission.

 The house has been said to be one of the most haunted locations in the Lone Star State.
 The ghost stories go back over 100 years at this 1861 home, and the first indication that something odd might be happening there was in 1882 when a man named T.C.
 Burke purchased the home.
-He moved his family in, and had left within a month's time; the only explanation was, "We can’t live there..."
+He moved his family in, and then moved right back out; the only explanation he gave was, "We can’t live there..."

 Prominent spirits are a lady in a white dress that always takes the same path through the house when she appears, a man in the garden who is often seen striding through the Lily beds as if late for an appointment, and a mischievous entity in the den that seems to be particular fond of the ladies.